m-bock/purescript-transit/README.md

 <p align="right"><sup>🗎 <a href="test/Examples/SimpleDoor.purs#L35-L39">test/Examples/SimpleDoor.purs L35-L39</a></sup></p>
 <!-- PD_END -->

+This function handles the two valid transitions we saw in the diagram: closing an open door and opening a closed door.
+The catch-all case `_, _ -> state` handles any invalid combinations (like trying to open an already open door) by returning the current state unchanged.

-While this approach works, it has some drawbacks:
+While this approach works and is straightforward, it has some drawbacks:

-- The state diagram and implementation can easily get out of sync
-- The compiler won't catch missing transitions or invalid state/message combinations
+- **No compile-time safety**: The compiler won't catch if you forget to handle a valid transition or if you add a new state but forget to update the function
+- **Documentation drift**: If you update the state diagram, there's nothing ensuring the code stays in sync—you have to remember to update both manually
-- You need to manually ensure all cases are handled correctly
+- **Manual maintenance**: You need to manually ensure all cases are handled correctly, and there's no way to verify completeness at compile time

 ### State updates: The Transit Approach

-With the **Transit** library, we take a different approach.
-First, we define a type-level specification of the state machine:
+With the **Transit** library, we take a different approach that addresses the drawbacks of the classic method.
+Instead of writing the update function directly, we first define a type-level specification that describes our state machine.
+This specification serves as a single source of truth that the compiler can verify.

+#### The Type-Level Specification

+First, we define the state machine structure using **Transit**'s type-level DSL:

 <!-- PD_START:purs
 filePath: test/Examples/SimpleDoor.purs